wlg1/wlg1.github.io/notion/expms/Experimental Records/Feature Geom Univ/Networking.md

         **Q2:** I was also wondering if it would make sense to somehow get already hard coded features from some decomposition?
 Say if we just use encoder weights, from a sparse feature space of another SAE trained on an actual llm, as ground truth features.
 But I think that has issues, such as the features found may have biases from the specific llm training mixed in and wouldn't be good to generate other simulated llms from it.
 Possibly also breaks other assumptions.

+    - meeting: 8/14
+    - ✅ ask Max if using subset of correlated subset of features (based on actv values and ablation) works.
+        - this is key as it’s your new method to implement; the GTF synth actvs are secondary to this.
+        - it’s not ‘just apply old sim metrics’; it’s WHICH subset of features to select to try this!
+    - issue with jaccard nn approach is it’s highly sensitive on which are picked, and on num_neigh. need more subsets
+        - if both have “common core feat” that still counts as “common arrangement”?
+        - vary params to see if diffrence ‘persists’ across diff param scales?
+        - obviously they would be close to each other in the same space
+            - the main question is- are the arrangements also similar? what do we mean by “arrangements”? look at mapper? ask these questions
 - austin

 <<<